dishantsoni/Learn-JS/README.md

 Useful resources to help you learn JavaScript.

 Welcome!!
 I am glad that you are here to find out more about learning resources of javascript language.
-You will find handful of resources to on JavaScript language.
+You will find handful of resources on JavaScript language.
 Use them as your learning resources.
 It is intended to give you an outline of topics that are essential to build a strong knowledge base on this language.

 You can find more information about the resources on [WIKI](https://github.com/dishantsoni/JavaScript-Explained/wiki/Learning-JavaScript) page.